-On the GNOME Panel, the button which launches an Xterm appears near the center and looks like:
+On the GNOME Panel, the button which launches an Xterm appears near the center

 You can also find launchers to Xterms from the GNOME menu, under Utilities.
 Items which will open Xterms include GNOME terminal, Regular XTerm, and Color XTerm.